apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 ## `os::`

 The `os` namespace provides numerous utilities for working with the operating system.
-Most of these utilities are simple wrappers around C-style functions that don't cleanly take or return C++ types, for example `os::getenv`, `os::setenv`, `os::basename`, `os::dirname`, `os::realpath`, etc. The library also includes a handful of "shell familiars", such as `os::chown`, `os::touch`, `os::ls`, `os::find`, `os::su`, `os::glob`, etc. We call out a few of the special abstractions below.
+Most of these utilities are simple wrappers around C-style functions that don't cleanly take or return C++ types, for example `os::getenv`, `os::setenv`, `os::realpath`, etc. The library also includes a handful of "shell familiars", such as `os::chown`, `os::touch`, `os::ls`, `os::find`, `os::su`, `os::glob`, etc. We call out a few of the special abstractions below.

 #### Reading and Writing `std::string`